sudhangisuthrave/HW-Asset-Intelligence-And-Analytics/README.md

 ### SSL/TLS Certificates

-If installing dependencies while connect to the ED VPN, the `REQUESTS_CA_BUNDLE` environment variable must be set to point to a file containing the chain of certificates used by the firewall in place of the actual certificates for pypi.org.
+If installing dependencies while connect to the VPN, the `REQUESTS_CA_BUNDLE` environment variable must be set to point to a file containing the chain of certificates used by the firewall in place of the actual certificates for pypi.org.
 To do this in